mvenouziou/Boosted_DETR/README.md

 # DETR for Tensorflow

-in This is my implementation of the DETR object detector in Tensorflow.
+This is my implementation of the DETR object detector in Tensorflow.
 It has been coded from first principles as presented in the paper [End-to-End Object Detection with Transformers](https://ai.facebook.com/research/publications/end-to-end-object-detection-with-transformers) by Nicolas Carion, Francisco Massa, Gabriel Synnaeve, Nicolas Usunier, Alexander Kirillov, and Sergey Zagoruyko.
 Although I did not make use of their repository, the [official PyTorch implementation](https://github.com/facebookresearch/detr/tree/master) deserves citation.

 The description below outlines unique features, novel model architectures ideas, and a brief history of concepts leading to DETR.